Sarah-Mashhood/AtomCamp---SQLAssignments-Projects/README.md

 # AtomCampAssignments

-This repo has all the assignments I did in AtomCamp
+This repository contains all my completed assignments from AtomCamp.